 There are multiple face lift techniques available to the Surgeon and the patient and their benefits and virtues are extolled by those that undertake them.
-Our aim in lifting the face is to give an harmonious look that makes the patient look younger but in a way that minimises the tell tale of the surgery.
+Our aim in lifting the face is to give an harmonious look that makes the patient look younger but in a way that minimises the tell tale signs of the surgery.
+We believe a high SMAS/deep plane face lift is the optimum technique to achieve this.

 As a result, the outcome we aim to provide should look natural, younger and brighter and potentially put patients back by 10 to 15 years.
-The rejuvenation technique we use not only lifts the neck and jowl but simultaneously also lifts the mid face and cheek through the same incisions as the neck and lower face.
+We use a technique that not only lifts the neck and jowl but simultaneously also lifts the mid face and cheek through the same incisions as the neck and lower face.

 The technique we use is that of a Deep Plane High SMAS face lift.
 This is most often in combination with restoring volume of the face by taking fat from the thighs and placing this in areas of volume loss within the face.